fidelity/kconnect/docs/book/src/commands/alias_add.md

 ## kconnect alias add

-Add an alias to a history entry
+Add an alias to a connection history entry

 ### Synopsis

 Adds a user-friendly alias to a connection history entry.

-You can then connect again to the same cluster using the `kconnect to` command and the alias.
+The user can then reconnect and refresh the access token for that cluster using the alias instead of the connection history entry's unique ID.

 ```
 kconnect alias add [flags]